gridsuite/deployment/README.md

 $ cd docker-compose/dynamic-mapping
 $ docker-compose up
 ```
-Note : When using docker-compose for deployment, your machine is accessible from the containers thought the ip adress
-`172.17.0.1` so to make the cassandra cluster, running on your machine, accessible from the deployed
-containers change the '<YOUR_IP>' of the first section to `172.17.0.1`

 You can now access to all applications and swagger UIs of the Spring services of the chosen profile: